towsif45/xtore/README.md

 ## Downloading the project

+Open your terminal, navigate to your desired directory and run:

 `git clone https://github.com/dr-weirdo/xtore.git`

 ## Importing node modules

-Open three different terminal instances and navigate to the project directory.
+Open five different terminal instances and navigate to the project directory.
 In five different terminal instances, run these commands:

 ### IN TERMINAL 1